 Following are various frequently asked questions (FAQs) about an application for ILR as a spouse under 5 years route:

-You can apply for ILR as a spouse under 5 years route by completing application form SET (M) online.
+You can apply for ILR as a spouse under 5 years route by completing the application form SET (M) online.

-The applicant will be refused indefinite leave to remain as a spouse on grounds of suitability if any of paragraphs apply:
+The applicant will be refused indefinite leave to remain as a spouse on grounds of suitability if any of the paragraphs apply:

 • The applicant is currently the subject of a deportation order.